-Moreover, women who are pregnant or breastfeeding should avoid use or at least discuss with a doctor ahead of time.
-Mild "overdose" in anyone can cause fatigue, high blood pressure and headache.
+Moreover, women who are pregnant or breastfeeding should avoid the use or at least discuss with a doctor ahead of time.
+Mild "overdose" in anyone can cause fatigue, high blood pressure, and headache.

-There are a variety of ways to supplement with or use liquorice.
+There are a variety of ways to supplement or use licorice.
 Learn more about dosage, our recommended products and how many times per day you can safely use your chosen method of intake.

-One of my favourite store-bought items with liquorice is Yogi tea.
-You can purchase all these items with the links below, but if you're looking for liquorice root in your community, it's good to check out the bulk section at your local health foods store or co-op.
+You can purchase all these items with the links below, but if you're looking for licorice root in your community, it's good to check out the bulk section at your local health foods store or co-op.

 - Make a tincture.
-If you purchase liquorice root in its liquid form, you can use 2-5 mL of the tincture about three times per day as a supplement, or as needed.
+If you purchase licorice root in its liquid form, you can use 2-5 ml of the tincture about three times per day as a supplement, or as needed.

-- Liquorice root powder.
-You can blend the powder of the root into smoothies or use it as you would any other “super food” powder.
+- Licorice root powder.
+You can blend the powder of the root into smoothies or use it as you would any other "superfood" powder.
 Its naturally sweet taste will be much welcomed into many foods, deepening the flavor and the healthy benefits of your meals!

-- Liquorice root extract.
+- Licorice root extract.
 You can simply supplement with capsules at 250-500 mg around three times per day.
 You can purchase them already made, or make your own with powder and natural capsules.

 - Use as a mouthwash.
 Considering its antibacterial properties, it can be really good for cleaning the mouth!
 This is especially true if you have canker sores or mouth wounds that need healing.
 Simply mix 1/2 tsp. of powder with 1/4 cup of water, and use 2-4 times per day until you feel relief.

-Have you ever used liquorice root?
+Have you ever used licorice root?
 Whether or not you're a fan of the candy, you may very well be a fan of the root itself!

-We hope you learnt more about its medicinal purposes here today.
+We hope you learn more about its medicinal purposes here today.
 If you found this article helpful, share it!

 2. Licorice: A possible anti-inflammatory and anti-ulcer drug from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2750414/